matteoanzidei/Haters-gonna-hate-me-/README.md

 - Split_Dataset.ipynb contains the code that splits the Detaset.csv into Train.csv and Test.csv.

 ## How to use
-The code in the file BadLanguageDetector.ipynb must be runned fully from the beginning.
+The code in the file BadLanguageDetector.ipynb must be runned from the beginning.
+There are 2 algorithm and 2 classifier each
+1. Bag of words

 ## Tests
+To run the test